gagneurlab/py_outrider/README.md

                         dispersion parameters.
   --optimizer {lbfgs}   [predefined in profile] Sets the optimizer for model
                         fitting.
 Currently only L-BFGS is implemented.
+  --batch_size BATCH_SIZE
+                        batch_size used for model fitting.
+Default is to use all samples.
+  --nr_latent_space_features NR_LATENT_SPACE_FEATURES
+                        Limits the number of features used for fitting the latent space to the specified number k.
+The k most variable features will be selected.
+Default is to use all features.
+  --parallelize_D       If this flag is set, parallelizes fitting of decoder
+                        per feature.
+Default: True (do parallelize by feature).
+  --no_parallelize_D    If this flag is set, decoder fit will not be
+                        parallelized per feature.
+Default: do parallelize by feature.
   --convergence CONVERGENCE
                         Sets the convergence limit.
 Default value is 1e-5.
   --effect_type [{none,zscores,fold_change,delta} [{none,zscores,fold_change,delta} ...]]